dnd-side-project/dnd-11th-3-frontend/packages/client/app/readme.md

 -  use app/page.tsx or app/(withLayout)/\*/page.tsx of app router
 -  the 2nd highest layer of FSD layers
 -  application pages (e.g. /signin , /home)
--  can import from all layers except apps(app) (only form index files in each folder for encapsulation)
+-  can import from all layers (only form index files in each folder for encapsulation)
+-  a little bit different from pages from FSD

 # Layer priorities